 Across all different dependent variables, our instruments are relevant as reported by the KP F statistic, though much smaller in magnitude than those reported in the main difference-in-differences specification.
 The estimations use the period 1990-1994 as the base for the estimation and is thus excluded, though all estimators should be interpreted as relative to that 5-year period.
 In that sense, across columns, we see that the treatment is zero or negative but barely statistically significant as compared to 1990-1994 in all of the periods before the actual treatment occurs (e.g., in periods 1985-1989 and 1995-1999).
 The OLS and 2SLS results indicate that the value of the elasticity are positive and statistically different from zero for every transformation of the dependent variable starting in the period 2000-2004, relative to 1990-1994 (and we see some of the effect starting already in 1995-1999 in the 2SLS results).
 When looking at OLS results, the elasticity in the first column is estimated to be 0.05 in the 2000-2004, after most migrants had returned.
-The same elasticity increases to where $period_t$ is a binary variable that takes the value 1 for each corresponding 5-year period.
+The same elasticity increases to 0.07 in period 2010-2014.
+In the other two columns, between 2000 and 2004, the elasticity is estimated to be around 0.1, almost double than that in Column 1.
+This strengthens our previous finding that the effect is stronger when we take into account the extensive margin.
+The elasticity grows up to 0.17 in the two last periods along the lines of our results from Table 2.
+The 2SLS point estimates in columns 4 to 6 are same in sign and slightly larger in magnitude to the OLS, consistently with what discussed above.
+They also show that the effect in the post-treatment period remains positive and significant relative to the period 1990-1994 beyond the period 1995-1999, when when most refugees returned (with the exception of column 5 where the effect seems not to be statistically significant in the period 2010-2014).